 - Mayo Clinic College of Medicine

-Acne is a skin condition in which the pores become blocked, causing pimples to develop.
+Acne is a skin condition that causes pimples to develop.
 Acne is the most common skin disorder in North America, affecting an estimated 85 percent of adolescents.

 Effective acne treatments are available to treat existing pimples and prevent new ones from developing.
 In addition, cosmetic treatments can help to reduce scarring and changes in skin color caused by acne.

 HOW DOES ACNE DEVELOP?

-There are four basic steps involved in the development of an acne lesion.
+There are four basic events involved in the development of acne lesions.

 ●Hair follicles become blocked with an overabundance of normal skin cells (figure 1).
 These cells combine with sebum (an oily substance that lubricates the hair and skin), creating a plug in the follicle.

 ●The glands that produce sebum, known as sebaceous glands, enlarge during adolescence and sebum production increases (figure 2).
 Numerous sebaceous glands are found on the face, neck, chest, upper back, and upper arms.

-●The increase in sebum production allows for the overgrowth of bacteria that normally live on the skin.
+●The increase in sebum production allows for the overgrowth of a bacterium called Propionibacterium acnes that normally lives on the skin.

-●Bacterial overgrowth causes local inflammation, which causes rupture of the follicle (figure 3).
+●Inflammation occurs as a result of bacterial overgrowth or other factors (figure 3).
 This can lead to the rupture of the follicle and the formation of a red or tender pimple.

 Hormonal changes — Hormonal changes during adolescence cause the sebaceous glands to become enlarged, and sebum production increases.
 In most people with acne, hormone levels are normal, but the sebaceous glands are highly sensitive to the hormones.

 Less often, women's hormone levels are affected by an underlying medical problem known as polycystic ovary syndrome (PCOS).
 (See "Patient information: Polycystic ovary syndrome (PCOS) (Beyond the Basics)".)

 Acne tends to resolve between ages 30 to 40, although it can persist into or develop for the first time during adulthood.
 Post-adolescent acne predominantly affects women, in contrast to adolescent acne, which predominantly affects men.
 Acne can flare before a woman's menstrual period, especially in women older than 30 years.